Skip to content

 host Hostname, default global tag.

-parent_id ID of the previous span.
+parent_id The ID of the previous span.

-span_id Unique ID of the current span.
+span_id The unique ID of the current span.

-trace_id Unique ID representing the current trace.
+trace_id Represents the unique ID of the current trace.

 span_type Type of Span, currently supports: entry, local, exit, unknow.

-• unknow span indicates unknown Spans.
+• unknow span indicates an unknown Span.

-• endpoint Target address of the request, the network address the client uses to access the target service, for example, 127.0.0.1:8080, default: null.
+• endpoint The target address of the request, the network address used by the client to access the target service, e.g., 127.0.0.1:8080, default: null.

-message Raw data collected before trace conversion.
+message The raw data collected before the trace transformation.

-duration Duration of the current trace span.
+duration The duration of the current trace span.

 For more field lists, refer to DataKit Tracing Data Structure.